Cancer Waiting Times

 Created July 6, 2018, 16:12 (BST)

-Contact Address Cancer Team, Public Health Scotland, Gyle Square, 1 South Gyle Crescent, Edinburgh, EH12 9EB
+Contact Address Public Health Scotland, Gyle Square, 1 South Gyle Crescent, Edinburgh, EH12 9EB

 Frequency Quarterly

-Time frame of data and timeliness Quarterly data is published 3 months in arrears.
-Current data for Q1 2012 - Q4 2023.
+Time frame of data and timeliness Quarterly data are published 3 months in arrears.
+Current data for Q1 2012 - Q4 2024.

 Coverage NHS Health Boards in Scotland

 Accuracy The quality of these statistics is considered fit for release.
-Fitness for publication exercises have been carried out by ISD for the 62 day performance and have shown that completeness of the 62 day cohort is within an acceptable range and is fit for publication.
-Details of all Fit For Purpose exercises can be found on ISD website: http://www.isdscotland.org/Health-Topics/Waiting-Times/.
-Case ascertainment is assessed each quarter for the 31 day standard.
-ISD regularly carries out data quality exercises to ensure that data is recorded in an accurate and consistent manner across NHSScotland.
+Fitness for publication exercises have been carried out by PHS for the 62-day performance and have shown that completeness of the 62-day cohort is within an acceptable range and is fit for publication.
+Details of all Fit For Purpose exercises can be found here: https://webarchive.nrscotland.gov.uk/20230710190142/https:/www.isdscotland.org/Health-Topics/Waiting-Times/Publications/2012-03-27/Fit_for_Purpose_Exercise.pdf.
+Case ascertainment is assessed each quarter for the 31-day standard.
+PHS regularly carries out data quality exercises to ensure that data are recorded in an accurate and consistent manner across NHSScotland.
 Information on these exercises can be found on the Data Quality section of the website.
-In early 2012, ISD Cancer Waiting Times undertook a data quality project to assure that data submitted for Bowel Screening patients is recorded accurately and consistently.
-A paper highlighting the outcome of this project can be found on the ISD website.
-Responsibility for collating and submitting the data to ISD lies with the NHS Board that received the patient's initial referral to secondary care.
-The Data Quality Assurance team within ISD carry out data quality exercises on cancer waiting times data.
-A report of the results from the latest exercise can be found on the ISD website.
+In early 2012, PHS (ISD) Cancer Waiting Times undertook a data quality project to assure that data submitted for Bowel Screening patients are recorded accurately and consistently.
+A paper highlighting the outcome of this project can be found on the PHS website.
+Responsibility for collating and submitting the data to PHS lies with the NHS Board that received the patient's initial referral to secondary care.
+The Data Quality Assurance team within PHS carry out data quality exercises on cancer waiting times data.
+A report of the results from the latest exercise can be found here: https://webarchive.nrscotland.gov.uk/20231129163406mp_/https:/www.isdscotland.org/Products-and-Services/Data-Quality/docs/Cancer-Waiting-Times-Scotland-Report-2013.pdf?1

 Revision statement Figures contained within each publication may also be subject to change in future publications.
-The latest five(5) quarters are subject to revision due to potential re-submission on each quarterly data extract, this is marked by qualifiers in the file.
-See PHS Statistical Revisions Policy
+See the PHS Statistical Revisions Policy.

-Relevance and key uses of the statistics The CWT team, within PHS, works in partnership with the SG Cancer Performance Support Team and NHS Boards to measure NHSScotland’s performance against current Cancer Waiting Times Standards.
-Other uses of the data include: support of NHS Boards, researchers, charities, media, and public, and Information requests and Parliamentary Questions.
+Relevance and key uses of the statistics The Cancer Waiting Times team within PHS works in partnership with the Scottish Government Cancer Performance Support Team and NHS Boards to measure NHSScotland’s performance against current Cancer Waiting Times Standards.
+Other uses of the data include: support of NHS Boards, researchers, charities, media, and public, and to fulfil Freedom of Information requests and Parliamentary Questions.

 Language English